SC5/cerebellum/README.md

 ## Store

 Store is responsible for handling all data operations in Cerebellum.
+It receives change events for individual stores, performs changes and notifies client by triggering success events.

-You register your collections and models (stores) to Store by passing them to server and client constructors in **options.stores** (see "Stores (stores.js)" section below for more details).
+You register your collections and models (stores) to Store by passing them to server and client constructors in **options.stores** (see **"Stores (stores.js)"** section below for more details).

 Store will automatically snapshot its state on server and client will bootstrap Store from that state.
 Client will also cache all additional API requests, but you can easily clear caches when fresh data is needed.